Performing art that sets us free

 The interval between visitors felt empty, everyone in the room waited with bated breath as Karki stared ahead, his eyes vacant, but they were also periods of respite.

-Sitting still for seven hours a day while a stream of water is poured on top of your head must test the limits of human endurance.
+Sitting still for six hours a day while a stream of water is poured on top of your head must test the limits of human endurance.
 At one point, Karki raised his right foot and rested it gently on top of his left foot.
 The soles of his feet were also lightly stained green.

 “The extent and impact of audience participation depends upon the idea and concept of the creators but it is when audiences are allowed to participate that the performance art becomes stronger,” says Karki.
 “On the last day, the receptacle was almost always filled through the day.
 The more people felt connected with my performance, the more they participated.”